The name of the Association shall be the York Residential Landlords Association hereinafter referred to as “The Association” &/ or York RLA.

 - The Committee shall have the discretion to arrive at an equitable arrangement for new members joining the Association late in any subscription year.

 - The membership and/or enrolment fee is not returnable under normal circumstances unless specifically agreed upon by the Committee.

-- No member shall by reason of his/her membership of the Association be financially liable to or on behalf of the Association except for payment of the Annual Subscription nor shall the Association be liable for any act or matter or thing done for or on behalf of the Association by a member (whether or not a member of the Committee).
+- No member shall by reason of his/her membership of the Association be financially liable to or on behalf of the Association except for payment of the Annual Subscription nor shall the Association be liable for any act, or matter or anything done for or on behalf of the Association by a member (whether or not a member of the Committee).